FractalMamba++: Scaling Vision Mamba Across Resolutions via Hilbert Fractal Geometry: Experiments

 \subsection{Object Detection}

-We evaluate FractalMamba++ on object detection and instance segmentation using the MS COCO2017 dataset~\cite{lin2014microsoft}.
-Experiments are conducted using the MMDetection toolbox~\cite{chen2019mmdetection}, following the standard training setup established by Swin-T~\cite{DBLP:conf/iccv/LiuL00W0LG21} with the Mask R-CNN detector~\cite{DBLP:conf/iccv/HeGDG17}.
-All models are initialized from ImageNet-1K pre-trained weights and fine-tuned under both the 1× (12 epochs) and 3× (36 epochs) schedules.
-Optimization uses AdamW~\cite{loshchilov2017decoupled} with an initial learning rate of $1 \times 10^{-4}$, which is reduced at the 9th and 11th epochs in the 1× setting.
-A drop path rate of 0.2 is used, and multi-scale training along with random horizontal flipping is applied.
-Input resolution is fixed at $1280 \times 800$ with a batch size of 16.
+We evaluate FractalMamba++ on object detection and instance segmentation using the MS COCO 2017 dataset~\cite{lin2014microsoft}, with Mask R-CNN~\cite{DBLP:conf/iccv/HeGDG17} as the detector under MMDetection~\cite{chen2019mmdetection} and following the training setup of Swin-T~\cite{DBLP:conf/iccv/LiuL00W0LG21}.
+All backbones are initialized from ImageNet-1K pre-trained weights and fine-tuned with AdamW~\cite{loshchilov2017decoupled} at an initial learning rate of $1 \times 10^{-4}$, under both the 1$\times$ (12-epoch) and 3$\times$ (36-epoch) schedules.
+The input resolution is fixed at $1280 \times 800$ with a batch size of 16, and we apply multi-scale training and random horizontal flipping as is standard.

-Table~\ref{tab:coco_detection} presents detection and segmentation results for FractalMamba++ and several representative Mamba-based models, including VMamba~\cite{DBLP:conf/nips/LiuTZYX0YJ024}, MSVMamba~\cite{DBLP:conf/nips/ShiDX24}, Efficient VMamba~\cite{DBLP:conf/aaai/Pei0X25}, SpatialMamba~\cite{DBLP:journals/corr/abs-2410-15091}, DefMamba~\cite{liu2025defmamba}, and FractalMamba~\cite{xiao2025boosting}.
-Performance is reported in terms of mean average precision (mAP) for bounding boxes and instance masks, including scores at 50 and 75 percent IoU thresholds.
-FractalMamba++ achieves consistent improvements under both training settings.
-Under the 1× schedule, the 41M model obtains 47.8 mAP for box prediction and 43.2 mAP for mask prediction, outperforming Spatial Mamba (47.6 and 42.9), MSVMamba (46.9 and 42.2), and VMamba (46.5 and 42.1).
-Under the 3× schedule, FractalMamba++ further improves to 49.5 for box mAP and 44.1 for mask mAP, achieving the highest performance among comparable models.
-Similar trends are observed at the 31M scale, where FractalMamba++ achieves 46.8 for box mAP and 42.2 for mask mAP, compared with 46.3 and 41.8 from MSVMamba.
-These results confirm the effectiveness and generalizability of FractalMamba++ across dense prediction tasks.
-The fractal-based serialization improves spatial structure retention, while the CSR and PRC modules enable stronger context modeling and structural continuity, which are essential for high-resolution visual understanding.
+Tab.~\ref{tab:coco_detection} compares FractalMamba++ with VMamba~\cite{DBLP:conf/nips/LiuTZYX0YJ024}, GrootV~\cite{DBLP:journals/corr/abs-2406-02395}, MSVMamba~\cite{DBLP:conf/nips/ShiDX24}, Efficient VMamba~\cite{DBLP:conf/aaai/Pei0X25}, SpatialMamba~\cite{DBLP:journals/corr/abs-2410-15091}, DefMamba~\cite{liu2025defmamba} and FractalMamba~\cite{xiao2025boosting}.
+Under the 1$\times$ schedule, the 41M variant obtains 48.1 mAP for box prediction and 43.4 mAP for mask prediction, outperforming SpatialMamba (47.6/42.9), GrootV (47.0/42.7), MSVMamba (46.9/42.2), and VMamba (46.5/42.1).
+Under the longer 3$\times$ schedule, FractalMamba++ further improves to 49.8 and 44.5 for box and mask mAP, which are the best results among all compared models.
+A similar trend is observed at the 31M scale, where FractalMamba++ achieves 44.4/40.5 under the 1$\times$ schedule and 47.2/42.5 under the 3$\times$ schedule, consistently outperforming comparable-capacity baselines.
+These results show that the locality preservation and long-range context modeling brought by Fractal Serialization, FHSC and FA-RoPE transfer to dense prediction.
+We do not use COCO as evidence of extreme-resolution robustness; rather, it validates that the learned representation remains useful for object-level localization and mask prediction.